-In late 1724, Gov. Sir Francis Nicholson left Charles Town for London, where he arrived in April of 1725.
-He left the reins of the South Carolina government in care of President of the Council and Acting Governor Arthur Middleton.
+In late 1724, Governor Sir Francis Nicholson left Charles Town for London, where he arrived in April of 1725.
+He left the reins of the South Carolina government in care of President of the Executive Council and Acting Governor Arthur Middleton.
 Middleton remained as the leader of South Carolina until the arrival of the next Royal Governor, Robert Johnson, in 1729.

 In 1678, Arthur's father (Edward) and his uncle (also named Arthur) had moved from the Caribbean Island of Barbados to Carolina.
 With them they brought experience in plantation economics, including knowledge of how to exploit slavery to make great profits.
 They settled on a 1,780-acre tract of land fourteen miles north of Charles Town.
-Within the next several years, Edward had purchased his brother's Arthur's share of the landgrant, plus another 3,130 acres.
+Within the next several years, Edward had purchased his brother's Arthur's share of the land grant, plus another 3,130 acres.
 Edward and his wife, Sara, settled on the plantation, calling their home The Oaks.

 "The Spanish are receiving and harboring all our runaway negroes, they have found out a new way of sending our own slaves against us, to rob and plunder us -- they are continually fitting out parties of Indians from St. Augustine to murder our white people, to rob our plantations, and carry off our slaves so that we are not only at a vast expense of guarding our southern frontiers, but the inhabitants are continually alarmed and have no leizure to look after their crops."